Growing Mushrooms in Your Basement is Easier Than You Think

 The ideal temperature to grow mushrooms is between 55 and 60º Fahrenheit.

-During the incubation stage, you will also need to keep the substrate even warmer to encourage mycelium growth, but too hot and you risk growing undesirable bacteria and mold.
+During the incubation stage, you will also need to keep the substrate even warmer to encourage mycelium growth, but too hot and you risk growing undesirable bacteria and mold, which can effect the upstairs if it gets out of hand.

 Mushrooms like a warm atmosphere that is neither too hot nor too cold.
 Winter is the best time to start a mushroom garden in your basement as basements can get too hot during the summer.